 - amoxicillin and clavulanic acid

-Hospitalization may be necessary in cases where:
+Hospitalization may be necessary in cases where your child:

-- your child is less than 6 months old
+- is younger than 6 months old

-- your child has a high fever
+- has a high fever that isn’t improving

 Pain medication to alleviate severe discomfort during urination also may be prescribed.